Learn to Hunt

 Changes to stocking rates and frequencies were made in Spirit Lake and the Okoboji Lakes in 2014 to improve adult muskellunge populations.
 In addition, all yearling muskellunge stocked in natural lakes since 2010 have been tagged before stocking to identify additional factors (fish length, condition, etc.) that may affect muskellunge survival.
 In 2015, this information was used to develop a plan for managing muskellunge in Iowa’s natural lakes.

 Future research for this project will focus on understanding and improving stocking success of spring yearlings.
-For example, in 2016, a subset of yearling muskellunge stocked into Spirit Lake were tagged with radio transmitters to help estimate post-stocking survival.
-Early results from this study suggest that yearling muskellunge survival to 100 days was 78% and was related to size at time of stocking, with larger fish surviving at a higher rate.
-This study will continue in 2017.
+For example, in 2016 and 2017, a subset of yearling muskellunge stocked into Spirit Lake were tagged with radio transmitters to help estimate post-stocking survival.
+Early results from this study suggest that yearling muskellunge survival to 100 days was 65% and was related to size at time of stocking, with larger fish surviving at a higher rate.
+Using this information, yearling muskellunge stocked in 2018 and 2019 will be required to be at least 13 inches before stocking and additional radio telemetry will be conducted to evaluate their post-stocking survival.

 In the past, many “tweener” lakes needed long drought periods to remove common carp and let emergent vegetation reestablish to shift back to the clear water state.
 The lack of large drought periods has caused many “tweener” lakes to stay in the turbid state for several decades.
 During this period, some shallow lakes were managed by applying pesticides and restocking with desired sport fish; little attention was given to aquatic macrophyte growth or long-term rough fish management and eventually these lakes shifted back to the turbid water state.